zmughal/hacktivity/source/_posts/2013-12-23-unicode-encodings-and-endianness-writing-libuninum-bindings.markdown

 code.

 I actually wanted to start learning XS a few months back.
-In the past, I would put together rudiementary bindings using [SWIG](http://www.swig.org/), but the results weren't very pleasant to use.
+In the past, I would put together rudimentary bindings using [SWIG](http://www.swig.org/), but the results weren't very pleasant to use.
 It ends up creating bindings that look very much like calling C code and dealing with pointers and context directly.
 That pretty much defeats the purpose of creating a binding!
 So now that